MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 To create a NAT gateway, follow these steps:

 1. Create a NAT gateway in the same region where the virtual network is present.
-1. Create a NAT gateway in the same subscription that you use for Azure Monitor SCOM Managed Instance.
+1. Create a NAT gateway in the same subscription that you use for SCOM Managed Instance (preview).
 1. Create a public IP.

    :::image type="NAT gateway" source="media/create-operations-manager-managed-instance/nat-gateway.png" alt-text="Screenshot of public IP information for a NAT gateway.":::

-1. Select a virtual network and subnet for Azure Monitor SCOM Managed Instance.
+1. Select a virtual network and subnet for SCOM Managed Instance (preview).

 ## Configure a domain account in Active Directory